webpack/webpack/_SETUP.md

 At webpack we use `yarn` to execute commands.

 If you already have `yarn` installed, do: `yarn setup`.
-This will complete all required steps.
+This will complete all the required steps.

 If not, do: `npm run setup`, the setup will also install `yarn` for you.